 The car business is changing.
-The consumer is driving sales and car salespeople are evolving too.
+The consumer is driving digital sales and car salespeople are evolving too.
 Some savvy salespeople have seized the opportunity to use social media to their advantage.
 But it’s difficult to know for sure what works and many are looking for proven social media tips for car salespeople.

 I’m here to present my case that “social selling” (using social media to sell more cars) is the most powerful tool salespeople have to close more sales, especially during this time of profound change and evolution.

 Transformation isn’t easy.
 Once you get rolling, “social selling” becomes easier and can become like second nature.
 But if you’re a beginner trying to learn all the tactics and nuances, it can be pretty overwhelming.